 Importance of Tax Planning with Life Insurance Policies**

-A crucial aspect of tax planning is leveraging instruments such life insurance policies.
+A crucial aspect of tax planning is leveraging instruments such as life insurance policies.
 Not only do these policies offer financial security, but they also provide tax benefits under various provisions of the Income Tax Act.

 Tax Benefits of Life Insurance Policies